JimDesu/basis-lang/spec.md

 **The failure-mode marks on command-typed values follow the subsumption rule of &sect;4.2.** A `:`-marked value is acceptable wherever a `?`-marked value is expected; a `!`-marked value is similarly acceptable; a `?`-marked value is not interchangeable with `:` or `!`.
 Subsumption is on the failure mark axis only. **Parameter modes and parameter types are invariant** under mark subsumption: a `:<Int32'>` is not interchangeable with `:<Int32>` or `:<Int32&>`.
 Invariance is essential for soundness &mdash; the per-mode discipline at the call site (CREATE obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.

-The interaction with class dispatch &mdash; when a class method's signature is a command-typed value with given marks and modes, and how instances supply their per-receiver implementations &mdash; is in &sect;9.
+The interaction with class dispatch &mdash; when a class method's signature is a command-typed value with given marks and modes, and how witnesses supply their per-receiver implementations &mdash; is in &sect;9.
 The interaction with overloading (multiple commands sharing a name) is in &sect;9.16.

 ### 5.15 Fexpr-Typed Values